Dissecting Multimodal In-Context Learning: Modality Asymmetries and Circuit Dynamics in modern Transformers: Introduction

 To answer this question, this paper provides a systematic, reverse-engineering account of multimodal ICL in modern transformers.
 We investigate how statistical principles governing unimodal ICL in simplified transformers~\cite{reddymechanistic} transfer to modern LLM-style architectures, how they extend to multimodal settings, what underlying attention circuits implement multimodal ICL, and how they relate to their unimodal counterparts.
 To isolate causal factors, we train small but architecturally realistic two-layer transformer models on controllable synthetic classification tasks.
 This controlled environment allows us to systematically vary data statistics and architectural components while tracking the formation of attention patterns throughout training—an analysis that would be impossible with real-world pretraining corpora, where multiple variables are confounded.

 Our investigation yields the following key findings: (1) While the statistical drivers of unimodal ICL in simplified transformers transfer to modern architectures, RoPE raises the data complexity threshold for ICL.
 Furthermore, scaling up unimodal models favors in-weight memorization over ICL at fixed data complexities (Sec.~\ref{Establishing Architectural Premises: ICL in Modern Transformers}).
 (2) Multimodal ICL exhibits a strong learning asymmetry.
 When the model is pretrained on high-diversity data from a primary modality, surprisingly low data complexity in the secondary modality suffices for multimodal ICL to emerge~(Sec.~\ref{Data Asymmetries Reveal a Primary and Secondary Role for Modalities.}).
 Consequently, and unlike the unimodal case, scaling consistently improves multimodal ICL.
 The added capacity is utilized to map the secondary modality to the pre-existing circuit rather than for memorization (Sec.~\ref{The Decoder's Architecture Has Contrasting Effects on Multimodal ICL}).
 (3) Multimodal ICL performance is bottlenecked by the modality alignment; a pretrained encoder is important for achieving this alignment (Sec.~\ref{The Role of the Encoder and Its Impact on Feature Representations}).
-(4) Beyond synthetic data, we validate our distributional findings and the importance of an encoder on Omniglot \citep{lake2019omniglot}.
+(4) Beyond synthetic data, we validate our distributional findings and the importance of an encoder on Omniglot \citep{lake2019omniglot} and Mini-ImageNet \citep{imagenet15russakovsky}.
 (5) Mechanistically, induction circuit strength tracks ICL accuracy in both unimodal and multimodal settings.
 Multimodal training primarily refines the induction head responsible for label matching (Sec.~\ref{sec: Attention Pattern and Progress Measurement}).
+(6) These mechanistic claims transfer to production scale: in Qwen2.5-VL-3B \citep{qwen2.5-VL}, the previous-token and induction heads identified in our testbed largely overlap with the LLM backbone's, causally drive ICL accuracy under head knockout, and refine during fine-tuning exactly as in the synthetic setting (Sec.~\ref{sec:mllm-validation}).

-In summary, our contributions are: (1) the first mechanistic account of multimodal ICL in transformers; (2) a controlled testbed for investigating how architectural choices and data statistics shape ICL across modalities; and (3) the discovery of learning asymmetry between modalities and characterization of the underlying circuit dynamics.
+In summary, our contributions are: (1) the first mechanistic account of multimodal ICL in transformers; (2) a controlled testbed for investigating how architectural choices and data statistics shape ICL across modalities; (3) the discovery of learning asymmetry between modalities and characterization of the underlying circuit dynamics; and (4) a validation on the MLLM demonstrating that the identified circuits are inherited, causally responsible, and dynamically refined under fine-tuning.